co3moz/ko-tbl-reader/readme.md

 Knight Online TBL Reader
 ==============================
 This simple application designed to read knight online tbl files.
-We do not support edit right now...
-There is an issue with 1886 tbl files, decrpytion doesn't work right.
-I hope some ppl helps about it :D
+We do not support edit right now... *There is an issue with 1886 tbl files, decryption doesn't work right.
+I hope some ppl helps about it :D*

 ![](doc/cmd.gif)